The Tracer DAO is, and always will be, decentralised.

 - Engaging contractors and new team members of Service Providers, to perform certain services on behalf of the Tracer DAO.
 For example, developers and auditors;

-Innovative solution ideas were raised within the ‘Tracer Drop’ call with RMIT Tracer Drop Episode #04: Development Funds.
-These ideas will be further explored using the Growth Fund and implemented where deemed suitable.
+Additionally, innovative solution ideas were raised within the most recent ‘Tracer Drop’ call with RMIT Tracer Drop Episode #04: Development Funds.
+These ideas will be further explored using the Development Fund and implemented where deemed suitable.
 Ideas included:

 - Granting funds (TCR tokens) to ‘philanthropists’ to execute solutions for certain problems;

 - This effectively combines a typical ‘Grant’ model with the long-term incentive structure of venture finance; and

 - These ‘philanthropists’ in time will receive reputation for their work and will become trusted to deliver future work.